robashton/blog/input/pages/My relationship with SOLID - The big O/content.markdown

   </blockquote>

-Thanks [Uncle Bob](https://docs.google.com/file/d/0BwhCYaYDn8EgN2M5MTkwM2EtNWFkZC00ZTI3LWFjZTUtNTFhZGZiYmUzODc1/edit?hl=en), you're right, this *is* [over-stated](http://blog.8thlight.com/uncle-bob/2013/03/08/AnOpenAndClosedCase.html), and because it's so over stated, I believe it to be the cause of so many of the over-designed pieces of crap I've had to deal with so far in my career...
+Thanks [Uncle Bob](https://docs.google.com/file/d/0BwhCYaYDn8EgN2M5MTkwM2EtNWFkZC00ZTI3LWFjZTUtNTFhZGZiYmUzODc1/edit?hl=en), you're right, this *is* [over-stated](http://blog.8thlight.com/uncle-bob/2013/03/08/AnOpenAndClosedCase.html), and because it's so over stated, I believe it to be the cause of so many of the over-designed pieces of crap I've had to deal with in my career :-)

 This is the conversation I imagine developers having with themselves when writing this stuff, I don't have to imagine too hard because I've been there too: